JayantiTA/opencv-image-processing/README.md

 Implementation steps of adaptive thresholding:
 1. Use library `cv2`, `numpy`, and `matplotlib`
 2. Load an image which has different lighting conditions in different areas.
-3. Use `cv.medianBlur()` to blur an image and reduce noise before threshold an image
+3. Use `cv.medianBlur()` to blur an image and reduce noise before thresholding
 4. Use `cv.threshold()` to compare global thresholding with adaptive thresholding
 5. Use `cv.adaptiveThresholding()` with parameters:
     * source image